Your guide to events in Port Stephens

 August 6: Raymond Terrace Library.
 Time: 10am-1pm.
 Cost: $5 adults, $3 children.

-Join artist Henrietta Mooney at ArtSpace Raymond Terrace (within the Raymond Terrace library), for a morning of nature journaling.
+Join artist Henrietta Mooney at ArtSpace Raymond Terrace (within the Raymond Terrace Library) for a morning of nature journaling.
 You'll learn the basic skills of drawing and painting, looking at items from nature under the microscope.
-This workshop is part Mooney's exhibition, The Finer Detail.
+This workshop is part Mooney's exhibition, The Finer Detail, showing in the ArtSpace in August.
 No previous art experience is necessary.
 All equipment will be supplied including a nature journal to take home.
 Places are limited and bookings are essential: henriettamooney.com.

+Share your event news with the Examiner.
+Email the details to portstephens@austcommunitymedia.com.au.

 Sign up for our newsletter to stay up to date.